decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 In definition of this signature scheme there are two possible variations based upon the sub-group selection, namely where public keys are defined in G2 and signatures in G1 OR the opposite where public keys are defined in G1 and signatures in G2.
 Some pairing cryptography based digital signature schemes such as [@I-D.irtf-cfrg-bls-signature] elect to allow for both variations, because they optimize for different things.
 However, in the case of this scheme, due to the operations involved in both signature and proof generation being computational in-efficient when performed in G2 and in the pursuit of simplicity, the scheme is limited to a construction where public keys are in G2 and signatures in G1.

-### Messages

-Each of the core operations of the BBS signature scheme expect the inputted messages to be scalar values within a given range (specifically 1 and r-1, where r is the prime order of the G1 and G2 subgroups, defined by each ciphersuite, see [Notation](#notation)).
-There are multiple ways to transform a message from an octet string to a scalar value.
-This document defines the `MapMessageToScalarAsHash` operation, which hashes an octet string to a scalar (see (#message-to-scalar-as-hash)).
-An application can use a different `MapMessageToScalar` operation, but it MUST be clearly and unambiguously defined, for all parties involved.
-Before using the core operations, all messages MUST be mapped to their respective scalars using the same operation.
-The defined (#message-to-scalar-as-hash) is the RECOMMENDED way of mapping octet strings to scalar values.

 ### Generators

-Throughout the operations of this signature scheme, each message that is signed is paired with a specific generator (point in G1).
+Throughout the operations of this signature scheme, each message that is signed is paired with a specific point of G1, called a generator.
 Specifically, if a generator `H_1` is multiplied with `msg_1` during signing, then `H_1` MUST be multiplied with `msg_1` in all other operations (signature verification, proof generation and proof verification).
+As a result, the messages must be passed to the operations of the BBS scheme in the same order.

 Aside from the message generators, the scheme uses one additional generator `Q_1` to sign the signature's domain, which binds both the signature and generated proofs to a specific context and cryptographically protects any potential application-specific information (for example, messages that must always be disclosed etc.).